 The Lonely Sentinel at Old Dorsey Church

-“Leave the GPS in the SUV” I tell my grandson
+“Leave the GPS in the SUV,” I say to my grandson.

-Since the floods of Agnes’ wrath broke its path
+Since the floods of Agnes’ wrath broke the asphalt path

 Slowly reclaimed by nature.

 “Don’t you just love it here, Kiddo?
-In future years
+In future years, walk along this path.
+Think of me, watching from above, enjoying your nature walk.”

 “Gramps, where are we going?”